 - Built-in eye viewfinder eliminates outdoor glare on sunny days

-You can find the Panasonic Lumix DMC-ZS50 on Amazon for $ for just the camera, or you can buy the camera along with the Memory Card Bundle for $.
+You can find the Panasonic Lumix DMC-ZS50 on Amazon just the camera, or you can buy the camera along with the Memory Card Bundle.

 This is a relatively low-priced camera compared to other compact digital cameras available.
 You may have to limit your search for the Panasonic ZS50 to online—it is no longer available in electronics stores such as Best Buy.

 So, now that you’ve gotten a sense of what the Panasonic Lumix DMC-ZS50 has to offer, how do these features and functionality compare to other compact cameras within relatively the same price range?

 We’ve compiled data to directly compare the Panasonic ZS50 to the Canon G9 X and the Olympus XZ-10.

 Here are some general ratings and information to keep in mind about the Panasonic Lumix DMC-ZS50 as we compare it to the competition:

 Both the Canon G9 X and the Panasonic ZS50 were announced within a year of each other.
 Both cameras provide Optical Image Stabilization technology as well as built-in wireless capabilities.

 Additionally, both cameras have a 3’’ fixed screen through which to view and frame images.
 Each camera also has a 1920 x 1080 video resolution quality.